Welcome to EatDrinkCapeTown!

 I hope you’ll enjoy my blog!

-As a foodie and local traveller, the Cape Town scene is perfect for me to indulge in both.
+As a foodie and local traveler, the Cape Town scene is perfect for me to indulge in both.
 Food and cooking have always played a significant role in my family’s life.
 Having a mother that produced four cookbooks, hosted Pampoen tot Perlemoen, worked on Expresso, and have fierce cooking passion it was a no-brainer that her next step in life would be food blogging.
 Which is why my brother and I are continuing her legacy.

 Having started Eat Drink Cape Town initially on her own was an obstacle itself, due to technology being so advanced and my mum not being a tech guru.
 Mamma would always ask myself or Guillaume to help her with her post ideas, her sentence structures, her recipes; even how to use a television remote.
 She saw this as a mere stepping stone to her goal.